T E R M S , C O N D I T I O N S A N D P O L I C I E S

 Who We Are

-- Our organization, Barry J. Hobin & Associates Architects Inc., provides architectural advice and services to residential, institutional and commercial clients.
+- Our organization, Hobin Architecture Incorporated, provides architectural advice and services to residential, institutional and commercial clients.
 It includes, at the time of writing, five architects and eighteen support staff.
 We use a number of consultants and agencies that may, in the course of their duties, have limited access to personal information we hold.
 These include computer consultants, bookkeepers and accountants, a file storage company, temporary workers to cover holidays, credit card companies, cleaners and our lawyers.
 We restrict their access to any personal information we hold as much as is reasonably possible.
 We also have their assurance that they follow appropriate privacy principles.

 We Collect Personal Information: Primary Purposes